SLaDOS/Witches/README.md

 # Witches

-Strongest witches on earth, but executed.
+Strongest witches on earth(Scotland), but executed.